harp/bootstrap-sass/README.md

 ## Use

-Bootstrap Sass for Harp is the same as Bootstrap Sass, except the `img-retina` mixin has been removed until issue [#231](https://github.com/hcatlin/libsass/issues/231) has been closed in [libsass](https://github.com/hcatlin/libsass).
+Bootstrap Sass for Harp is the same as Bootstrap Sass, save a few differences that are blocked by issue [#231](https://github.com/hcatlin/libsass/issues/231) in libsass: the `img-retina` mixin is not supported, and neither are the Glyphicons partial is not included by default.

 ## Resources